z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.1_undo.gz/README.md

 - Confirm FULLTERN's first name, and find out if QR code can be enhanced
 - Get proper name of where the warehouse is that EARL has delivered stuff to.
 (Su Falls) ???
 - Find Screenshot for K6F7241 evidence
+- Find the FSociety Vimeo Account and check for evidence in the NEW Fsociety Video.
+- Confirm Joanna Wellick's lover's car registration plate
+- Find the book the Freud quote is from
+- Find correct name for the Congo mine White Rose's aide speaks about
+- Email theplague and eugenebelford
+- Investigate plans.rar file (Colonel Dox has already cracked part of this so catch up with them and see if anything more can be done)
+- Do some more researching into When Elliot's birthday is.